Summer Research Program

 Summer Undergraduate Research Program

-The Penn State Department of Chemistry Summer Undergraduate Research Program hosts undergraduate students with support from both the National Science Foundation Division of Chemistry and the 3M Foundation.
-This program gives visiting undergraduate students the opportunity to participate in frontier research at a major research facility.
-The Chemistry Department at Penn State University was recently ranked among the top 10 departments and is a major research facility with 36 research faculty and more than 200 graduate students.
+The Penn State Department of Chemistry Summer Undergraduate Research Program hosts undergraduate students with support both from the National Science Foundation Division of Chemistry and from the 3M Foundation.
+This program gives visiting undergraduate students the opportunity to participate in cutting-edge research at a major research facility.
+The Chemistry Department at Penn State University was recently ranked among the top 10 departments in the United States and is a major research facility with 36 research faculty and more than 200 graduate students.

 These summer positions are:

 - open to undergraduate students who are majoring in chemistry, biochemistry, chemical engineering etc. and who have an interest in research in chemistry.